testla-project/testla-screenplay-playwright-js/docs/screenplay_elements/Web/Actions/remove.md

 # Remove

 The `Remove` class is an action class in the Screenplay pattern designed for use with the `@testla/screenplay` library.
-This class allows actors to remove either Session Storage Items or Local Storage Items from the browser using the `BrowseTheWeb` ability provided by Playwright.
+This class allows actors to remove either Session Storage Items or Local Storage Items from the browser using the `BrowseTheWeb` ability provided by Testla.

 ## Table of Contents